 The 7 straight days of frost and snow has passed and it’s warm and sunny outside again.
 In fact, the greenhouse temps were hovering around 86 the other day and that’s with an 80% shade cloth and windows open.
 Texas is weird, y’all.

 While this prolonged freezing weather was a rare event, we certainly don’t think it’ll be the last time something like this will happen.
 Here are some notes and observations while it’s still fresh.

 🌼 Bring as many frost sensitive potted plants indoors as possible.
 Dig up new plant starts and plants unlikely to make it (calendula and lettuce transplant well, poppies don’t).
 Once frost has passed, leave them outside in the shade for a couple days before transplanting so they can transition from the extremes more slowly.

 🌼Mulch and cover frost-sensitive flowers that don’t transplant well (poppies).
-Plastic lettuce tubs, mason jars, and terracota pots with the holes covered all worked well.
+Plastic lettuce tubs and mason jars all worked well.

 🌼 Harvest all greens well before the freeze, sell extra or share with neighbors, and work on preserving them.
 Have multiple preservation ideas in case the power goes out for days.